-Motor homes may have separate small panels for breakers and fuses.
+Load Center Panel w/120 volt Main breaker - load center appearance and configuration may vary by model els for breakers and fuses.
 They are normally located in close proximity to each other typically in the bed platform.
 The converter is also mounted separately (typically under the bed platform).